apache/climate/docs/source/ocw/overview.rst

 Common Data Abstraction
 -----------------------

 The OCW :class:`dataset.Dataset` class is the primary data abstraction used throughout OCW.
-It facilitates the uniform handling of data throughout the toolkit and provides a few useful helper functions such as :func:`dataset.Dataset.spatial_boundaries` and :func:`dataset.Dataset.time_range`.
+It facilitates the uniform handling of data throughout the toolkit and provides a few useful helper functions such as :func:`dataset.Dataset.spatial_boundaries` and :func:`dataset.Dataset.temporal_boundaries`.
 Creating a new dataset object is straightforward but generally you will want to use an OCW data source to load the data for you.

 Data Sources
 ------------